Senyawa

-Senyawa ([səˈɲawa]; One Soul) is an Indonesian album released by Musica Studios in 2004.
-It was Chrisye's last studio album and features a collaboration with numerous Indonesian singers and bands, including Project Pop, Peterpan, Ahmad Dhani, and Ungu.
+Senyawa ([səˈɲawa]; One Soul) is a twentieth and final studio album by Indonesian singer, Chrisye, released on 22 October 2004 by Musica Studios.
+The album features a collaboration with numerous Indonesian singers and bands, including Project Pop, Peterpan, Ahmad Dhani, and Ungu.

 Creation

 Senyawa was heavily influenced by Chrisye.
 He became the album's producer, replacing Erwin Gutawa, who had produced his last few albums.
 He decided on a collaboration album with younger Indonesian artists, eventually working with Musica artists Ahmad Dhani of Dewa, Ungu, Peterpan, Naif, and Project Pop as well as Sony Music Entertainment artists Erros Chandra of Sheila on 7 and Tohpati.

 Due to the different styles of each artists, the songs fit into numerous genres.
-For example, the song "Bur-Kat" (Say It Quickly) with Project Pop, featured rap.
+For example, the song "Bur-Kat (Buruan Katakan)" (Say It Quickly) with Project Pop, featured rap.
 Chrisye found this difficult, and took six takes to record "Bur-Kat".

 Track listing

 Reception

-Senyawa was released in November 2004.
+Senyawa was released in 22 October 2004.
 However, not long after its release, Sony Music Entertainment Indonesia (SMI) filed a complaint about the cover of the album, which featured the names of Erros Chandra and Tohpati on the cover, who were under contract to SMI; Erros and Tohpati were also featured on pictures in the liner notes.
 As a result, Musica Studios withdrew the album from circulation and later reissued it with a new, redesigned cover without Erros and Tohpati.
 Chrisye later expressed regret that legal issues prevented him from recognizing Eross and Tohpati's contributions.
 Despite the controversy, the album sold well.

 Four songs from Senyawa, "Cinta Yang Lain", "Menunggumu", "Bur-Kat", and "Jika Surga dan Neraka Tak Pernah Ada", were made into music videos.
 The music video for "Menunggumu" was filmed just before Chrisye was diagnosed with lung cancer; it was one of his last music videos.